Why Is the Bank of England’s Gold Selling at Unusual Premiums?

 “The product is not technically sold out, but rather all available inventory was depleted, which means we had orders for all of the inventory, but until all cancellations, credit card declines and fraudulent orders are cleared the product will remain in a ‘Remind Me’ status,” explained Mint spokesman Michael White.

-Despite this, secondary market offerings have already started popping up on eBay, listed at five times the $85 price for each coin set by the Mint.2021, central banks, gold demand, silver price
+Despite this, secondary market offerings have already started popping up on eBay, listed at five times the $85 price for each coin set by the Mint.2021, central banks, Featured, gold demand, silver price